Oran-123/Hook-n-Slice-Golf/README.md

 ## Overview

 Hook 'n' Slice Golf is an engaging website designed to enhance the golfing experience for beginners.
 It offers convenient booking for users.
 With a mobile-first approach, the website prioritizes accessibility and responsiveness.

 Developed using Python (Django), HTML, CSS, and JavaScript, with data stored in a PostgreSQL database.
 The brand aims to create a welcoming and supportive space for golfers to learn, progress, and enjoy the game to the fullest.

 ## Site Objectives

+### User Goals

+* To make a booking within a specific teetime
+* To be able to view both past and future bookings
+* To be able to delete/cancel future bookings
+* To be able to update/edit future bookings

+### Site Owner Goals

+* To provide a solution to allow users to book a teetime online
+* To provide a simple and intuative design
+* To create a fully responsive website
+* To attract more business and users to the club
+* To have an admin area that is only accessible by staff
+* To manage bookings in the admin area

 ## UX